Tough Times: Opening the Heart Protector

 One thing I have learned through my spiritual process: what is outside is also inside.

 Every confrontation with the outside world is really a confrontation with the self.
+Also, that which is occurring within us can be reflected into the external world to create a like reality.

 Taoist philosophy teaches, whatever we observe outside ourselves is a reflection of what’s already within us.

 This is the theory of resonance.
 Things don’t show up in our lives if they don’t already have residence within us.
-The science of Chinese Medicine shows this to be true on a physiological level.
+Chinese Medicine shows this to be true on a physiological level.
 Seasonal allergies are a good example.
 Allergies are differentiated into three types in Chinese Medicine: wind-cold, wind-heat and wind-damp.
 The ‘temperature-climate’ of a condition describes its basic nature.
 Environmental weather conditions or so-called allergens bring on symptoms we think of as “seasonal allergies.”
 In actuality, the external weather or allergens are resonating with the wind-cold, wind-heat or wind-damp that already exist in our bodies.
 We are not being attacked by something external; something internal is resonating with the external trigger, causing symptoms.
 It is not the cat that is problem, it is the internal wind-damp terrain within our own bodies that is creating the runny nose, itchy eyes, headache and fatigue.
 Get rid of the dysfunctional internal terrain and the exterior trigger ceases to be a problem.

 The same is also true with relationships and circumstances around us.
 The angry people we encounter on the street: they are pieces of us.
 The person who lets us down and cannot keep his promises: that is a part of us.
 Reflection and resonance.
 When we begin to understand this concept, people and circumstances that surround us become great teachers.
 They are mirrors that help us see within ourselves: what we are holding onto or allowing residence inside our bodies and minds.